 2/11/2015: BYOB – ordinance to end Boston’s ban on BYOB in small restaurants outside of downtown.
 Passed and signed into law.

 4/16/2014: Health Care Equity – ordinance prohibiting discrimination based on gender identity in health care coverage for city workers.
 Passed unanimously and signed into law.
 After the City Council vote, Governor Deval Patrick implemented health care equity for transgender residents through the Division of Insurance.

 4/9/2014: Open Data Accessibility – ordinance filed 4/7/2014 with the Clerk’s office and immediately met with an Open Data Executive Order that afternoon.
 Held hearing and stayed in communication with DOIT about Open Data policy issued in July 2015.

-3/29/2017: Fenway Cultural District – hearing is scheduled to review the Fenway Cultural District’s reapplication to maintain its designation as a Cultural District.
+3/29/2017: Fenway Cultural District – an off-site hearing at the Museum of Fine Arts was held on May 31, 2017.
+Resulted in a resolution passed by the Council supporting the Fenway Cultural District’s reapplication to maintain its designation as a Cultural District.

-11/16/2016: Reprecincting – a hearing was held in February 2017, resulted in a home rule petition passed by the Council.
+11/16/2016: Reprecincting – a hearing was held on February 6, 2017 to add additional polling locations in the six largest precincts in Boston.
+Resulted in a home rule petition passed by the Council.

 7/13/2016: Municipal ID Program – after holding a hearing and several working sessions, the Mayor released a request for proposals (RFP) in January 2017 to study the feasibility of implementing such a program.